bibleexchange/courses/poetry/en/201_psalms-classification_lament.md

 ## Voicing Frustration to God

 (Read Psalm 13)

-In these psalms of lament we find many questions addressed to God.

 > Psalm 13:1 &mdash; How long wilt thou forget me, O Lord? for ever? how long wilt thou hide thy face from me?